 Goods imported into the European Union from third countries are generally subject to duties in the form of tariffs.
 Due to the function of the EU as a customs union, no customs duties are due on the movement of goods within the EU member states.
 The administration and collection of customs duties is the responsibility of the individual EU states.
 The EU is entitled to the customs revenues.
 The average customs revenue is around 5 billion euros.
 It is one of the EU’s sources of revenue.

 Value of goods

 The duty-free limit of EUR 22 was abolished on 1 July 2022.
-Up to a goods value of 150 euros, imported goods are considered “low-value goods”.
-Here, only VAT must be paid on the goods, and the import is duty-free.
+Up to a goods value of EUR 150, imported goods are considered “low-value goods”.
+Here, only the VAT must be paid on the goods, and the import is duty-free.

 If the value of the goods exceeds EUR 150, the import becomes subject to customs duty.
 For this purpose, VAT and a percentage of customs duty on the purchase price (incl. shipping costs) must be paid.
 However, the customs rate depends on the product.

 Tariff rates vary widely and are often adjusted.
 On the site www.tariffnumber.com, for example, you will find a complete overview, including any trade restrictions.